How Long Does Dry Cleaning Take?

 • Dry cleaning

 At this stage, actual dry cleaning happens; it takes about 8 to 15 minutes depending on the type of garment and degree of soiling.
-This is the stage where garments get into the dry-cleaning machine’s chamber, commonly referred to as ‘drum’ or ‘basket.’
+This is the stage where garments get into the dry-cleaning machine’s chamber, commonly referred to as the ‘drum’ or ‘basket.’
 During a wash cycle, the temperature of the solvent is kept at 30 degrees Celsius.
 Garments are put in the chamber then a solvent filtrates in and out of the chamber until the cycle is complete.
 The solvent then goes through a distillation process to purify it for reuse.
 The machine then undergoes a rinse and drying cycle to complete the cleaning process.

 During the drying cycle, garments are tumbled at a warm temperature of around 60 degrees Celsius.
 After drying, garments are then deodorized using fresh air to remove any trace of solvents.
 At this point, the garments are clean and ready for pressing.